kazini/mycelium/README.md

   * Steering documents with helpful principles can be found here: #NOT_YET_ADDED

 ______________________
-## Digital Mycelium Network: What Is It?
-Mycelium is a fully decentralized, self-hosting distributed platform that eliminates single points of failure while providing scalable infrastructure for containerized applications.
-Inspired by the resilient, interconnected structure of fungal mycelium networks.

-The document outlining the final ideal product is subject to change, and can be found here: [MYCNET-README.md](./.kiro/specs/mycnet/README.md)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.